 International work manipulating the lipid content of cattle diets suggests that higher dietary lipid concentrations can result in lower methane emissions: a reduction of ~5% for each 1% increase in the lipid content.
 Pasture diets typically contain 3-4% lipid and the maximum recommended lipid content is ~7-8%.
-Pasture grasses with elevated lipid levels do not currently exist so initial work was carried out by supplementing pasture diets directly with lipids (sunflower, linseed and fish have all been tested).
-This did not result in any decreases in methane emissions per unit of product.
-More recently, AgResearch has developed a ryegrass cultivar which has elevated levels of lipid and correspondingly lower levels of nitrogen.
+Pasture grasses with elevated lipid levels are not currently available for trials, so initial work was carried out by supplementing pasture diets directly with lipids (sunflower, linseed and fish oils have all been tested).
+The results of these trials were inconsistent and methane reductions small and variable.
+The variable results and cost of the oils did not make direct application worth pursuing.
+However the effects demonstrated in the grazing trial suggest the potential of current efforts to increase the lipid content of forages using genetic engineering.

+Other New Zealand work has developed a ryegrass cultivar which has elevated levels of lipid and correspondingly lower levels of nitrogen.
 Greenhouse gas emissions reductions from using this cultivar as an animal feed have not been tested in New Zealand as this is a genetically modified pasture.
 However, a small non-New Zealand based trial will take place in 2018/19 to better understand its reduction potential.